mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 These scattered organizations unified under the leadership of Ghorge Rorre with the intention of finding a new world that would not be contaminated with technology.
 They studied hundreds of scouting reports and decided on a world several parsecs away.
 Formal requests were made to begin an offworld colony.
 With no plans to start their own colonies, the basin governments granted consent, providing that prospective colonists funded and organised their own transport.
 Tens of thousands of Darrians pooled their resources, raising enough finances to manufacture several large cargo carriers.
 Loaded with colonists, the followers of Rorre left Daryen behind and settled the new world, which they named in his honor.

-The new colony created a charter that included long- term prohibitions against technology above TL3.
+The new colony created a charter that included long-term prohibitions against technology above TL3.
 Outside of the starport, where high technology was required to handle spacecraft, the colonists made the

 Darrian History